All Episodes

 You guys got hit with the biggest storm ever.

-That was the federal government's uh responsibility and and and it that's what it boils down to.
+And that's what it boils down to.

-It's and they need to take ownership.
+And they need to take ownership.

-Certainly there are places in New Orleans that we can't rebuild.
+Certainly, there are places in New Orleans that we can't rebuild.

-It's very hard to tell people they can't come back, but there's certain realities that have to be dealt with.
+It's very hard to tell people they can't come back, but there's certain realities that have to be dealt with, but there are viable neighborhoods.

-Well admitted, we understand that.
+Well, admitted, we understand that.

-But again, the analogy that's been the best so far is that we bought you go off of a showroom floor with an automobile, you're riding down the street, a truck pulls out in front of you, you hit the brakes, and guess what?
+But again, the analogy that's been the best so far is that you go off of a showroom floor with an automobile, you're riding down the street, a truck pulls out in front of you, you hit the brakes, and guess what?

-The brakes don't work and you hit the truck.
+The brakes don't work, and you hit the truck.

 The same thing with the storm.